 15. The Artful Dodger

-British garage band The Artful Dodger was named after the leader of the juvenile pickpocket gang in Oliver Twist by Charles Dickens.
-Founders Mark Hill and Pete Devereux took the name because of all the bootleg songs they made when they first got started in the music industry.
+British garage band The Artful Dodger—founded by Mark Hill and Pete Devereux—was named after the leader of the juvenile pickpocket gang in Charles Dickens’s Oliver Twist.
+The name was said to have been inspired by all the bootleg songs they made when they first got started in the music industry.
+They also named their record label Fagin Records, after another character in the novel.

 16. The Boo Radleys